JaysonPye/Journal/2024/january.md

 - TODO: Add name to student searches
 - TODO: Add gakunen to to the fields displayed by student searches
-- TODO: Male/fem to fields displayed by sudent searches
+- [x] Male/fem to fields displayed by sudent searches
+- AUTOMATICAL PASSWORD CHANGE REQUEST
 - Searches parameters TODAY

 report function